David Graeber — The Utopia of Rules

 Having read a few books by David Graeber, his 2015 publication “The Utopia of Rules: On Technology, Stupidity and the Secret Joys of Bureaucracy” has remained my favorite, particularly because it is a quick and easy read — it consists of three essays of medium length and it is written in a very colloquial style.

-However rereading it after a few years I read it for the first time in 2017 and reread it in 2021., I also realize the drawbacks of this: Graeber often argues in very broad strokes and you have to give him a lot of leeway to follow along.
-The thing that makes the book easy to read at the same time makes it somewhat harder to agree with.
+However rereading it after a few years I read it for the first time in 2017 and reread it in 2021., I also realize the drawbacks of this approach: Graeber often argues in very broad strokes and you have to give him a lot of leeway to follow along.
+The quality that makes the book easy to read at the same time makes it somewhat harder to agree with.

 When it comes to “opinionated” non-fiction books, the ones I find the most insightful are the ones where you agree with about a third of what is written, are wary of one third and disagree with a third, because those are the ones that keep you on your toes while reading.
 So, even if I have some objections or question some of the central lines of arguments, several of the ideas and observations presented in this book have had a great impact on my thinking.
 It is a worthwhile read whether you agree with its conclusions or not.